Laragear/WebAuthn/README.md

 Yes and no. To register users, you still need to use [captcha](https://github.com/Laragear/ReCaptcha), honeypots, or other mechanisms to stop bots from filling forms.

-Once a user is registered, bots won't be able to log in because the real user is the only one that has the private key required for WebAuthn.
+Once a user is registered, bots won't be able to brute force your authentication because the real user is the only one that has the private key required for WebAuthn.

 * **Does this encode/decode the WebAuthn data automatically in the frontend?**

 Yes, the [Webpass helper](#5-use-the-javascript-helper) does it automatically for you.

-* **Does this encrypt the public keys?**
+* **Does this encrypt the public keys in the database?**

 Yes, public keys are encrypted when saved into the database with your app key.